Building a stronger and connected local food system. Together.

 • Experienced staff and volunteers

-• Collaboration and support from the York County food ecosystem
+• Collaboration and support from the York County food security ecosystem

-If you are in position to offer any of the above, don’t hesitate to contact us.
+If you have ideas or resources to share regarding any of the above, don’t hesitate to contact us.

 • Still to be determined, but we envision a location adjacent to I-95 in York County offering convenient access for food donors and participating food programs.